hchiam/mental-temperature-converter/README.md

 <a href="https://assistant.google.com/services/invoke/uid/0000004e69d8570e">🅖 Talk to Mental Temperature Converter</a>

+Built in 1 month to be submitted for the contest August 31st 2017.
+I used API.ai (now called Dialogflow), Actions on Google, Node.js, and Express.js to build a Google Assistant app.

 ## Try it Out (In Your Browser, Without Voice Reply):

 <a href="https://codepen.io/hchiam/full/NEzXja" target="_blank">https://codepen.io/hchiam/full/NEzXja</a>